clarkgrubb/data-tools/doc/TOUR.md

     awk -F: '{cnt[$7] += 1} END {for (sh in cnt) print sh, cnt[sh]}' /etc/passwd

-The `/etc/passwd` file format, though venerable, has a bit of an adhoc flavor.
+The `/etc/passwd` file format, though venerable, has an ad hoc flavor.
 We discuss four widely used formats

 <a name="tsv"/>
 ## tsv